sagnik-charlie/frosthack_muzic/README.md

 # Steps to run the web app

 Step 1.
-Create a python environment and activate it in the main folder\n Step 2.
+Create a python environment and activate it in the main folder <br />
+Step 2.
 Inside the python environment upgrade pip to 23.0.1 and exceute the below command
 ```
 pip install --upgrade pip==23.0.1